Lakshmipathi/webminal-tutorials/Lesson2.md

 	tail hello.txt

-by default will display last 10 lines from the line.
+by default will display last 10 lines from the file.

 Lets check some stats of the files and directories we have create so far.